microsoft/fluentui/packages/react-textarea/Spec.md

   appearance?: 'outline' | 'underline' | 'filledDarker' | 'filledLighter';

   /**
    * The value of the TextArea.
+Used when the component is controlled.
    */
   value?: string;

   /**
    * The default value of the TextArea.
+Used when the component is uncontrolled.
    */
   defaultValue?: string;

   /**
    * Callback for when the user changes the value.
    */
-  onChange?: (ev: React.FormEvent<HTMLTextAreaElement>, data: TextAreaOnChangeData) => void;
+  onChange?: (ev: React.ChangeEvent<HTMLTextAreaElement>, data: TextAreaOnChangeData) => void;
 };

 type TextAreaOnChangeData = {